Skip to main content

 If you need to mention a new model, ask four questions.
 Is there a public source?
 Is there a date?
 Is it clear what exactly changed?
 Is there confirmation in the current interface or catalog?
 If the answer is no, soften the wording: “the model is available in the current catalog” rather than “the platform added the model.”

-How to update a review
+How to update the review

 What to do with external models and brands